giftchima/Learning-Computer-Science/Introduction-to-Programming/Network-Programs-Lesson-3.md

 ##### Answer: Encode

-## Assignment: Scraping HTML Data with BeautifulSoup
+## Assignment 1: Scraping HTML Data with BeautifulSoup

 In this assignment you will write a Python program to use urllib to read the HTML from the data files below, and parse the data, extracting numbers and compute the sum of the numbers in the file.